-A: A travel information “kiosk” or motorist information center, is an open structure housing travel and tourist information sited within 10 locations across the state.
+A: A travel information “kiosk” or motorist information center, is an open structure housing travel and tourist information at nine locations across the state.
 Most are located within OTE managed highway safety rest areas.
 The map on the left refers to all locations where we administer publication permits.
 The fees are the same for all locations.

 Q: Why would it benefit my business to have brochures or travel magazines available in the kiosk?

 A: Our kiosks are located in some of the most heavily used traveler stopping points across the state.
-Person and motorist counts show that over 400,000 individuals stop each month at our busiest location on I-5.
-Our other rest area locations also see incredible visitor counts each month.
 Many of these travelers are searching for nearby places to eat, play and sleep.
 Your display has the potential to reach millions of prospective customers annually.

-A: While the mobile app generation is “wired in,” OTE realizes that a significant number of people traveling by auto do not own a smart phone or a tablet.
-Approximately half of all Americans do not own smart phones.
-These travelers rely on printed materials and advertising to help plan trips and vacations.
+A: OTE realizes that a significant number of people traveling by auto do not use a smart phone or a tablet while on the road, and rely on printed materials and advertising to help plan trips and vacations.
 Maps, coupons, travel magazines, and regional brochures offer an easy way for kiosk visitors to grab tourism or essential travel publications and find their way to your business.

-A: Only permitted brochures and magazine styled publications (also back-lit display panels—see Panel FAQs) that connect to travel or tourist information are allowed in the kiosk.
-Examples include hotels, motels, museums, cultural and shopping districts, theme parks, family destination spots, botanical gardens, visitor and tourism association publications, restaurants, coffee cafe’s, and more.
+A: Only brochures and magazine styled publications (also back-lit display panels—see Panel FAQs) that connect to travel or tourist information are issued permits to be distributed in the kiosk.
+Examples include hotels, motels, museums, cultural and shopping districts, theme parks, family destination spots, botanical gardens, visitor and tourism association publications, restaurants, coffee cafes, and more.
 A long as your business meets the display permit guidelines, your business can be represented.

 Q: How will my publication stock be handled?